jweissman/orsino/playtesting.md

 - [ ] Seems fixed but really make sure we're handling gold transition between town hub/dungeon correctly

 ## Features
-- [ ] Blacksmith who can give a +1 to weapons?
+- [ ] All mage schools should have enough low-level spells to pick from
-- [ ] Describe colors of prismatic spray/multiplicity cards (done for normal damage fx, but spell beams don't hint their description clearly)
+- [ ] Flight should make you actually _untargetable_ by melee
 - [ ] Show current gold before purchasing potions
 - [ ] Remind players to rest if they're not at full health going into boss battle
 - [ ] Unify search/examine (should both have chance to find potions/loot and both grant XP on success)